Get the next issue.

 A 41-page cross-cut walking Berkshire Hathaway, Apple, Microsoft, Koch Industries, Lyft, and Meta through the six-source-of-funds framework.
 Sourced numbers traced to 10-K filings.
 The thesis: at sufficient scale, every operating company starts allocating like a PE firm, whether or not it admits it.

-A 27-page cross-cut walking Lyft, Cleveland-Cliffs, SNAP, Carnival, and General Motors through the §382 ownership-change limitation, valuation allowance dynamics, and the book-vs-tax bridge that most sell-side models miss.
+A 51-page cross-cut walking Lyft, Cleveland-Cliffs, SNAP, and General Motors through the §382 ownership-change limitation, valuation allowance dynamics, and the book-vs-tax bridge that most sell-side models miss.
 Sourced to each company's 10-K and recent 10-Q.

 MLB players file bankruptcy at one-third the NFL rate.
 The reason is structural — specific collective-bargaining provisions that route athletes toward second careers, second businesses, and second acts instead of post-career drift.

 The numbered series was reset in May 2026.
 The inaugural Issues 01 (OBBBA exemption) and 02 (buy-sell audit) were short practitioner observations rather than the cross-cutting, multi-company Briefs the Library uses the word "Brief" to mean.
-They have been republished under their original titles on the Field Notes shelf.
+They have been republished under their original titles on the.

 Going forward, a Brief is a 15-40 page synthesis across five or more companies with sourced numbers and a methodology note.
 Issue 03 (MLB CBA, four leagues compared) sets the standard.
 The Private-Equity Brief and the Net-Operating-Loss Brief sit alongside it as Special Briefs.
 See how the four shelves fit together →

-A Brief is a cross-cutting synthesis across five or more companies, 15-40 pages, with sourced numbers traced to filings and a methodology note.
+A Brief is a cross-cutting synthesis across four or more companies, 15-50 pages, with sourced numbers traced to filings and a methodology note.
 The Private-Equity Brief walks six PE firms through the six-source-of-funds framework.
-The Net-Operating-Loss Brief walks five companies through the §382 limitation.
+The Net-Operating-Loss Brief walks four companies through the §382 limitation.
 Issue 03 walks four leagues through the post-career bankruptcy data.
 Each was ready when the cross-cut was complete, not when the publishing calendar said so.

-For the practitioner moment-in-time observations — the OBBBA play, the §1202 stack, the 13-week cash forecast — see the Field Notes shelf.
+For the practitioner moment-in-time observations — the OBBBA play, the §1202 stack, the 13-week cash forecast — see the.